Americans Curzan, Armstrong claim the spotlight at the World Aquatics Championships

 The U.S. leads the swimming medal table with four golds and eight medals overall through the first three days of competition in Doha.

-Also Tuesday, Simona Quadarella of Italy romped to another world title in the women's 1,500 freestyle and Hwang Sun-woo gave South Korea its second gold medal of the championships with a victory in the men’s 200 freestyle.
+Also Tuesday, Simona Quadarella of Italy romped to another world title in the women's 1,500 freestyle, Hwang Sun-woo gave South Korea its second individual gold of the championships with a victory in the men’s 200 freestyle, and Tang Qianting of China won the women’s 100 breaststroke.

 The 19-year-old Curzan, who competes at the University of Virginia, claimed the first individual world title of her burgeoning career.
 She benefitted from the absence of reigning champion Kaylee McKeown of Australia and American stalwart Regan Smith, both of whom skipped these COVID-delayed worlds to focus on the Paris Olympics.